treeverse/lakeFS-axolotl-the-developer-mascot/README.md

-# Readme -  lakeFS-Developer-Axolotl Mascot
+# Readme -  lakeFS Developer Mascot - Axolotl
 ----------------------

 ## How can you use these things?